harifel/ISC7_DataDrivenSiteCharacterization/README.md

 The environment is set up using `python`.

-To do this create an environment called `venv`.
+To achieve this, create an environment named `venv` and label it as DataDriven (or any other desired name).
 ```bash
 C:\Users\haris\Documents\GitHub\ISC7_DataDrivenSiteCharacterization>C:\Users\haris\AppData\Local\Programs\Python\Python311\python -m venv DataDriven
 ```